 Like many stories of American Indian tribes from before their displacement by European settlers, tales of Chief Kewaskum are shrouded in rumor, hearsay and the well-meaning but uninformed generalizations inherent when two people groups of such different cultural backgrounds converge.
 By the mid-1800s, most of the indigenous people of south-eastern Wisconsin had been driven off of their ancestral land by treaties and the 1830 Removal Act.
 The Potawatomi, who had been in the Lake Michigan region (Wisconsin, Illinois, Michigan, Ohio, Indiana) for generations, were forced to move west of the Mississippi.
 Kewaskum, as far as the scant historical records can tell us, was the leader of a band of Potawatomi who did not leave Wisconsin.
 Instead, they stayed on as a group of what one historian dubbed “homeless wanderers and squatters.”

-In the early 1900s, the fugitive Potawatomi bands who had been wandering Wisconsin for over half a century were finally given a permanent home in the form of a reservation in Forest County.
+In the early 1900s, the fugitive Potawatomi bands who had been wandering Wisconsin for over half a century were finally paid the money due to them according to the treaties signed by their fore bearers.
+They used much of this money to buy plots of land in Forest County.
 Other bands of Potawatomi now live in Kansas and Oklahoma, far from their ancestral home in the Great Lakes region.
 For further information on the Potawatomi, please click on the links embedded in this article.

 The name “Kewaskum” comes from a Potawatomi word which meant alternately “turning back on his tracks” or “retracing his steps.”
 Before the adoption of that name, the town of Kewaskum was known as “North Bend”.
 The Village of Kewaskum was known as “Myer’s Mill”.